-This goal of this Phase 3 clinical trial is to test how safe and effective Belantamab Mafodotin is when combined with Bortezomib, Lenalidomide, and Dexamethasone.
-Researchers want to determine the safest and most effective dose of Belantamab Mafodotin, and study whether it can improve your myeloma when combined with the other study drugs.
+This goal of this Phase 1 clinical trial is to test how safe and effective belantamab mafodotin is when combined with bortezomib, lenalidomide, and dexamethasone.
+Researchers want to determine the safest and most effective dose of belantamab mafodotin, and study whether it can improve your myeloma when combined with the other study drugs.

 This trial is currently open and accepting patients.

-While participating in this study patients will need to have additional eye exams and screenings and are not allowed to wear contact lenses.
-Patients may need to give themselves eye drops each day as long as they are receiving Belantamab Mafodotin.
+While participating in this trial patients will need to have additional eye exams and screenings and are not allowed to wear contact lenses (except for bandage contact lenses if indicated).
+Patients will need to give themselves eye drops (artificial tears) each day as long as they are receiving belantamab mafodotin.

-Part 1 of the study will look at how people react to and how the body uses belantamab mafodotin at different doses when taken together with bortezomib, lenalidomide and dexamethasone.
+This trial will look at how patients react to and how the body uses belantamab mafodotin at different doses when taken together with bortezomib, lenalidomide and dexamethasone.
 We also want to know how the combination of these drugs affects your cancer.
-We will give people in the study different doses of belantamab mafodotin.
-The other three drugs will be given at the doses allowed in the country where you are.
+We will give patients in the trial different doses of belantamab mafodotin.
+The other three drugs will be given at the doses allowed in the country where you are located.
 The effects of the study drugs, both good and bad, will be studied.

-If you have stopped study treatment and your multiple myeloma has not gotten worse, you may have follow-up visits.
-If you are in Part 1, you will have one final visit 45 days after you have stopped taking the study drug.
-If you are in Part 2 and you have stopped taking study drug, you will be followed for overall survival up to 5 years.
-You may choose to stop participating in this study at any time.
-If your myeloma gets worse, or you develop bad side effects, researchers may remove you from the study.
+If you have stopped study treatment and your multiple myeloma has not gotten worse, you will have one further follow up visit and will then stop the trial and receive another treatment prescribed by your study doctor.
+You may choose to stop participating in this trial at any time.
+If your myeloma gets worse, or you develop bad side effects, researchers may remove you from the trial.

 View all clinical trial locations sorted by state.